 Kadoelerbreek is an apartment building for the elderly.
 It is owned by housing corporation Ymere, located in the Amsterdam-Noord district and makes use of a highly sustainable Vattenfall product: comfort cooling.
 This cooling system is used to lower the home temperature by a few degrees in the Summer.

 reduction of CO2 emissions

 This system stores the cold in the winter underground, and in summer, when it is hot, it pumps the cold up to be used for cooling.
 Many older people experience discomfort during a hot summer and benefit from the cooling.
 Compared to an individual gas boiler and standard air conditioning, this cold storage technology can reduce CO2 emissions by 60 to 80 per cent when used in combination with district heating.

 A natural cold water source

-In 2010, Nuon opened a new and sustainable cooling plant which uses cold water from the nearby Ouderkerkerplas Lake.
-Nuon is the first energy company in the Netherlands that has ever used this kind of technology to provide a comfortable cooling solution for buildings.
+In 2010, Vattenfall opened a new and sustainable cooling plant which uses cold water from the nearby Ouderkerkerplas Lake.
+Vattenfall is the first energy company in the Netherlands that has ever used this kind of technology to provide a comfortable cooling solution for buildings.
 The Amsterdam Zuidoost district is the second region in the Netherlands to use this eco-friendly cooling solution.

 This new cooling system emits less CO2 than conventional cooling machines.
 It ultimately saves 7.2 million kilograms of CO2 emissions every year.
 This quantity equates to the emissions produced by around 27 million miles of car travel.